 Ship ahoy to the notary at sea!

-Photo credit: Image by Gualberto107 at FreeDigitalPhotos.net
+Photo credit: cruise ship, image courtesy of Gualberto107 at FreeDigitalPhotos.net